Dragon Chicken – Restaurant Style

 - Marinate the chicken for at least 10-15 minutes or up to 2 hours if you have the time.
 This builds flavour from the inside out

-- Get everything in place or your mise en plac before you start cooking.
-This is especially important with chinese cooking because the stir frying is always so fast - in this case, the actual stir frying takes only 5 minutes!
+- Prep everything before you start cooking.
+This is especially important with chinese cooking because the stir frying is always so fast – in this case, the actual stir frying takes only 5 minutes.

 Restaurant Style Dragon Chicken